radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 You can begin the configuration file import from the *Environments* home screen or from a specific environment's *Overview* screen.
 After initiating the file import workflow, the steps to import a configuration file are the same.

-> **Note:** Before getting started, ensure you have the correct configuration ZIP file saved and ready to upload.
+[!note] Before getting started, ensure you have the correct configuration ZIP file saved and ready to upload.

 ### Environments home screen